-17.2 Child on Child Sexual Violence or Harassment
+17.2 Child on Child Sexual Violence and Sexual Harassment

-When responding to concerns relating to child on child sexual violence or harassment, our school will follow the guidance outlined in Part Five of KCSIE 2021 and the DfE 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' guidance.
+When responding to concerns relating to child on child sexual violence or harassment, our school will follow the guidance outlined in Part Five of KCSIE 2022.

-Our school recognises sexual violence and sexual harassment can occur between two children of any age and sex.
+Our school recognises that sexual violence and sexual abuse can happen anywhere, and all staff will maintain an attitude of 'it could happen here.'
+Godinton Primary School recognises sexual violence and sexual harassment can occur between two children of any age and sex.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children and can occur online and face to face (both physically and verbally).
 Sexual violence and sexual harassment is never acceptable.

-All victims of sexual violence or sexual harassment will be reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or be made to feel ashamed for making a report.
+All victims of sexual violence or sexual harassment will be reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment, or ever be made to feel ashamed for making a report.